Our Active Lives: Adult survey represents a new way of measuring the number of people taking part in sport and physical activity.

 Active Lives roadmap

-The core questionnaire was implemented in November 2015 and will give us information on sport and physical activity participation (KPI 1), inactivity (KPI 2) and spectating (KPI 9).
-With the addition of survey questions in May 2016, we will be able to develop our understanding around the following areas once we have a full year of data:
+The core questionnaire was implemented in November 2015 and gives us information on sport and physical activity participation (KPI 1), inactivity (KPI 2) and spectating (KPI 9).
+With the addition of survey questions in May 2016, we are now able to develop our understanding around the following areas:

 - Readiness (opportunity and capability), habit formation, and resilience

-The latest findings, for the year to mid-November 2016, were published in January 2017.
-Interim results for covering the period mid-May 2016 to mid-May 2017 will be released in September 2017.
+The latest findings – for the year to mid-November 2017 – were published in March 2018 and focus on activity levels.
+Results covering the period mid-May 2017 to mid-May 2018 will be released in October 2018.